bhargav23/EIP4-Assignment-Session-1/README.md

 Score 99
 # Definitions

-# Convolution
+## Convolution

 A convolution is a linear operation on neural network.
-The convolution neural network uses the convolution as a matrix multiplication in the layers.
+The convolution neural network uses the convolution as dot product in the layers.

 ## Filters/Kernels
 A Kernel is a multidimetional array, which consist of parameters that are used by the learning algorithms to extrct the features of an image.